 Chairs of LGAB

-Steve joined Longdendale’s governing body as a community governor in 2010.
-In recent years Steve has played a key role in the governance of Longdendale and has been the Chair of the Inclusion Committee.
-He was a vitally important member of the team that secured the Inclusion Quality Mark and has continued to play an important role in school governance since the conversion to academy status.
+Tracey joined Longdendale’s governing body as a parent governor in 2012.
+In recent years she has played a key role in the governance of Longdendale and has served on a wide range of committees and panels.
+She was a vitally important member of the team that helped Longdendale’s governors secure the Governor Quality Mark and has continued to play an important role in school governance since the conversion to academy status.
 Tracey is keen to offer her experience, insight and continued support to Longdendale’s vision to be a truly world-class

 Andy is a local Tameside resident who has lived and worked in the area for over 30 years.
 Andy’s career began in Birmingham in 1978 as a teacher of both Physical Education and Geography.
 He moved to Tameside in 1985 where he took up a post as teacher of Physical Education at Longdendale High School.
 Andy continued to teach PE for a number of years and a variety of humanities subjects until his retirement in 2016.

 Andy’s move into school management mirrored his personal educational philosophies in that as a Year Group leader he would be able to support both the academic and pastoral needs of students in his charge.
 In 1998 Andy made the step onto the senior management team at Longdendale where he fulfilled the roles of both Assistant and Deputy Headteacher.